Qualcomm: Broadcom

 In 2005, Broadcom and Qualcomm were unable to reach an agreement on cross-licensing their intellectual property, and Broadcom sued Qualcomm alleging it was breaching ten Broadcom patents.
 Broadcom asked the International Trade Commission to prohibit importing the affected technology.
 A separate lawsuit alleged Qualcomm was threatening to withhold UMTS patent licenses against manufacturers that bought their semiconductors from competitors, in violation of the standards agreement.

 Qualcomm alleged Broadcom was using litigation as a negotiation tactic and that it would respond with its own lawsuits.
 Qualcomm sued Broadcom, alleging it was using seven Qualcomm patents without permission.
 By late 2006, more than 20 lawsuits had been filed between the two parties and both sides claimed to be winning.

 In September 2006, a New Jersey court judge ruled that Qualcomm's patent monopoly was an inherent aspect of creating industry standards and that Qualcomm's pricing practices were lawful.
 In May 2007, a jury ordered Qualcomm to pay Broadcom $19.6 million for infringing on three Broadcom patents.
 In June 2007, the ITC ruled that Qualcomm had infringed on at least one Broadcom patent and banned corresponding imports.
 Qualcomm and Broadcom reached a settlement in April 2009, resulting in a cross-licensing agreement, a dismissal of all litigation and Qualcomm paying $891 million over four years.

 During the litigation, Qualcomm claimed it had never participated in the JVT standards-setting process.
 However, an engineer's testimony led to discovery of 21 JVT-related emails Qualcomm lawyers had withheld from the court, and 200,000 pages of JVT-related documents.
-Qualcomm's lawyers said the evidence was overlooked by accident, whereas the judge said it was gross misconduct.
+Qualcomm's lawyers said the evidence was accidentally overlooked, whereas the judge said it was gross misconduct.
 Qualcomm was fined $8.5 million for legal misconduct.
 On appeal, the court held that Qualcomm could only enforce the related patents against non-JVT members, based on the agreements signed to participate in JVT.